skwigs/ghost/README.md

 ## Installation
-Simply copy and paste the code into your stylesheet, or link to it in the head tag of the webpage:
+Simply copy and paste the code into your stylesheet.
+Or, link to it in the head tag of the webpage:

 `<link rel="stylesheet" type="text/css" href="ghost.css">`